 My name is Peter K. Austin and I am Emeritus Professor in Field Linguistics at SOAS, University of London, and Visiting Researcher, Oxford University.
 I retired from SOAS on 31 December 2018 after having worked there for 15 years.
 Previously, I was a Humboldt Researcher at Goethe University of Frankfurt (2002) and Foundation Professor of Linguistics at University of Melbourne, Australia (1996-2002).
 I spent a year as 客員研究社 Visiting Researcher at 東京外国語大学 Tokyo University of Foreign Studies (mid 1995-mid 1996) and one semester as Visiting Fellow at 香港大學 University of Hong Kong (early 1995).
 Prior to that I was Lecturer, Senior Lecturer, and then Reader in Linguistics at La Trobe University (1981-1995).

 My research covers descriptive, theoretical and applied linguistics, with a focus on the theory and practice of language documentation.
-I have carried out fieldwork on Australian Aboriginal languages (in New South Wales, South Australia and Western Australia), and the Austronesian languages Sasak and Samawa spoken on Lombok and Sumbawa Islands in eastern Indonesia.
+I have carried out fieldwork on Australian Aboriginal languages (in New South Wales, South Australia, and Western Australia), and the Austronesian languages Sasak and Samawa spoken on Lombok and Sumbawa Islands in eastern Indonesia.
 I have also been involved in language revitalisation work with Dieri Aboriginal Corporation of South Australia and the Baiyungu Aboriginal Corporation in Western Australia.
 I am the author of various blogs, such as the Dieri language blog.
 Jiwarli language blog, Languages of the Gascoyne Region, Western Australia, and EL Blog.
-You can also find information about me on Wikipedia.
+You can also find information about me on Wikipedia and Google Scholar.